National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **I**:
   Ok, that's very helpful.
   I may need real dates as I anticipate differences in treatment deliveries based on real-world availability.
-  Am I stuck with Level 2 data if I start there?
+  If I start with Level 2, am I stuck with Level 2?

 * **N**:
   No.